hknutsen/monokai-modern-theme/README.md

 Monokai Modern theme for Visual Studio Code:

 - Syntax highlighting based on the built-in Monokai theme.
-- Workbench inspired by the built-in Dark Modern theme.
+- Workbench based on the built-in Dark Modern theme.

 Try it out in vscode.dev: <https://vscode.dev/theme/hknutsen.monokai-modern-theme>